 A librarian at Indiana University Southeast is currently working on a book, Inside the World's Haunted Libraries.
 They are specifically hoping to include personal stories and experiences from library workers who have experienced strange or paranormal events in libraries of any type.
-If anyone has a story they'd like to have included in the book, submit your encounter at this brief Google form.
+If anyone has a story they'd like to have included in the bowLA Community Happeningsrief Google form.